dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/LLZO/README.md

 Description of the example
 ==========================
 This example demonstrates a ground-state calculation, ionic relaxation, cell relaxation on Lithium Lanthanum Zirconate unit-cell employing periodic boundary conditions in all directions.
-ONCV pseudopotentials from SG15 database, PBE exchange correlation and Fermi-Dirac smearing temperature of 500 K are used.
+ONCV pseudopotentials from pseudodojo database, PBE exchange correlation and Fermi-Dirac smearing temperature of 500 K are used.

 Studies to be performed
 =======================